PM Jacinda Ardern grilled by National Leader Simon Bridges over confidence in the Deputy PM

 This comes as both Ardern and Peters continue to face pressure over the New Zealand First Foundation and allegations regarding the transparency of donations.

-Peters remains adamant he and New Zealand First are in clear, telling reporters this afternoon and notion of wrongdoing was "fake news".
+Peters remains adamant he and New Zealand First are in clear, telling reporters this afternoon any notion of wrongdoing was "fake news".

 But ACT MP David Seymour says Peters needed to step down as Deputy Prime Minister while an investigation is conducted.